agencyenterprise/aeboilerplate/docs/documentation.md

 # Development mode

-The meta project (the project which holds the client and API code), is already prepared with a docker-compose file to help you when developing.
+The meta-project (the project which holds the client and API code), is already prepared with a docker-compose file to help you when developing.
 The client and API are already configured with hot reloading.

 ```shell
 npm run dev
 ```

-Running the command above will start a Dockerized version of your local postgres database, API and client.
+Running the command above will start a Dockerized version of your local Postgres database, API and client.

 # Available scripts